 1. Noise-cancelling headphones

 It’s amazing how much ambient noise there is on a flight so our noise-cancelling headphones are a must.
-Christina has in-ear ones that provide a physical barrier as well as the noise-cancelling technology.
+I have in-ear ones that provide a physical barrier as well as the noise-cancelling technology.

-My on-ear headphones completely cover my ears but are compact and fold away easily.
-They also allow me double down with foam earplugs when I want to sleep.
-The difference is amazing.
+Jim’s on-ear headphones completely cover his ears but are compact and fold away easily.
+They also allow him to double down with foam earplugs when he wants to sleep.
+The difference, he says, is amazing.

 On our flights with United Airlines, we found that their planes – the 787 Dreamliners – were a lot less noisy than other aircraft we’ve been on.
 There didn’t seem to be as much of that low-frequency drone or turbine whistle that gets inside your skull after 15 hours.